ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ## Software

 **Awk** is dominantly used for the bulk of processing.
 Syntax of awk programs is known to be terse and hard to read by some accounts.
 I have taken special care to make the programs as readable as possible.
 Argonne National Laboratory developed parallel scripting tool called [Swift](http://swift-lang.org/Swift-T) (**NOT** the Apple Swift) is used to run the awk programs in parallel over the dataset to radically improve performance.
-Swift uses MPI based communication and load-balancing model to parallelize over shared as well as distributed memory architectures.
+Swift uses MPI based communication and load-balancing to parallelize over shared as well as distributed memory architectures.
 Other Linux tools such as *sort*, *grep*, *tr*, *sed* are used as well.

 ## Hardware